 State Park Natural Areas are areas within State Parks that have been designated by the Pennsylvania Department of Conservation and Natural Resources (DCNR) as having "unique scenic, geologic or ecological value which will be maintained in a natural condition by allowing physical and biological processes to operate, usually without direct human intervention."
-(State Parks 2000, Bureau of State Parks Strategic Plan) Presently, there are twenty-one designated State Park Natural Areas in Pennsylvania, though consideration and review of additional areas is an ongoing process.
-A list of the State Park Natural Areas can be found on the DCNR website at www.dcnr.state.pa.us.
-Choose "State Parks"; then "Find a Park"; then "With Natural Areas."
+(State Parks 2000, Bureau of State Parks Strategic Plan.)
+Presently, there are twenty-two designated State Park Natural Areas in Pennsylvania, though consideration and review of additional areas is an ongoing process.
+A list of the State Park Natural Areas can be found on the DCNR website at www.dcnr.pa.gov.
+Choose "Recreation" at the top, then "Where to Go," then "Natural Areas."